JaniceBgithub/Assignment1/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

-The following table was created for this analysis:
+The following pivot table was created for this analysis:

 ![datetable](https://github.com/JaniceBgithub/Assignment1/blob/master/Pivot_date.png)